DaltonPayne/Movie-Data-Analysis-and-Prediction/README.md

 ## How to Use

-1. Clone the repository:
+1. Clone the repository.

 ```bash
 git clone https://github.com/DaltonPayne/Movie-Data-Analysis-and-Prediction
 cd movie-data-analysis-and-prediction
 ```

-2. Ensure the dataset `16k_Movies.csv` is placed in the project folder.
+2. Unzip the dataset and make sure `16k_Movies.csv` is placed in the same directory

-3. Train the models by running the notebook called models.ipynb:
+3. Train the models by running the notebook called models.ipynb.

-4. Predict ratings and genres for your movies or ideas:
+4. Predict ratings and genres for your movies or ideas.

 ```python